DaveRoppo/Cyber-Security/Labs/Microsoft Sentinel (SIEM) Lab/README.md

 ![Map](15.png)

 ## Lessons Learned
+- Within one hour of setting up this virtual machine, we observed over 5000 brute force attacks.
+With that being said, malicious actors are constantly scouring the web for vulnerable machines.
+If nothing else, this project should reinforce the principle of **password strength & security**.

+### Tips For Creating and Managing Strong Passwords (As recomended by NCCIC)
+- Use multi-factor authentication when available
+- Use different passwords on different systems and accounts
+- Don't use passwords that are based on personal information that can be easily accessed or guessed
+- Use the longest password or passphrase permissible by each password system
+- Don't use words that can be found in any dictionary of any language

+For more information regarding password security, see [Choosing and Protecting Passwords](https://www.cisa.gov/uscert/ncas/tips/ST04-002)

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/DaveRoppo/Cyber-Security/blob/main/LICENSE) file for details

 ### Acknowledgements
 This project was inspired by Josh Madakor's Azure Sentinel SIEM Lab